Above: Ena Gregory as the Queen, In the Palace of the King, 1923. Author’s Collection.

 The 5 second version

 Ena Jessie Gregory was born in the Sydney suburb of Manly on 16 April 1907.
 She died at Laguna Beach, California, USA on 13 June 1993.
-She was active in Hollywood after moving there in 1920 with her mother.
-Her films included comedy shorts for the Hal Roach studio, and numerous Westerns.
+She was active in Hollywood after moving there in 1920 with her mother, who seems to have had an important role in developing her career.
+Ena’s films included comedy shorts for the Hal Roach studio, and numerous Westerns.
 She also appeared in the Hollywood film The Bushranger in 1928.
 She adopted the stage name Marian Douglas in 1927.
 She retired in 1931 after a few sound films and became a Realtor.

 Ena Jessie Gregory was born in Sydney on 16 April, 1907 to Arthur Gregory and Jessie nee Prior (see Note 1 for Birth Certificate).
 Arthur was described at the time as a “tobacconist” but in later years was listed as an importer of manufactured goods (presumably tobacco products) and Sydney’s Sands directory shows he had a large office on the 6th floor of 204 Clarence Street.
 As Ena grew up, the family lived in a house (that has since been demolished) at 48 Sydney Rd Manly, very close to the famous Manly beach.
 Arthur and Jessie had married in 1901 – Ena was the only child of the union.